 One of the most important questions in user testing is how many users you should test with.
 Because you can’t test with all your users—a natural question follows: What sample size do you need to get valid results?

-TLDR: the number of testers you need depends on various factors related to your project.
+TLDR: the number of testers you need depends on various factors.
 We recommend you test with at least twenty users to uncover most issues in your design.

 The short answer to this question is an unsatisfactory: It depends.
 While practitioners in the industry have readily adopted the 5-user rule as standard practice, the actual number of participants you need depends on various variables such as the type of usability testing you plan to do, your project’s criticality, and more.